 OES Host At Dinner For Masons

-A dinner in Masonic Temple Saturday evening was the Hereford Eastern Star Chapter's annual observance of Masonic Night.
-Members of Masonic orders and their wives were the guests and Furman Vinson of Matador was the guests.
+A dinner in Masonic Temple Saturday evening was the ter's annual observance of Masonic Night.
+Members of Masonic orders and their wives were the guests and Furman Vinson of Matador was the speaker.